EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 How can I enter the Swingers Predictions competition?

-If your player wins the tournament, you will be entered into a draw along with the other Swingers who chose that player, to win a Bushnell Rangefinder (for all 4 majors) or a pair of Serengeti Sunglasses (for all remaining 5 tournaments).
+If your player wins the tournament, you will be entered into a draw along with the other Swingers who chose that player, to win a Virgin Atlantic Cleveland Golf wedge.
 Of course, if you choose a popular player like Rory, it’s likely that if he wins, there will be quite a few Swingers in the draw.
 If you take a chance and go for an outsider, there will be less Swingers in the draw or potentially you might be the only one thus guaranteeing you a prize!

 I’ve submitted a question for the ‘Ask the Pro’ feature, why has my question not featured?

-Unfortunately only one question per month can be answered by our resident Pro.
-He will answer the question questions which he feels will provide the most benefit and interest for Swingers, and that questioner chosen by the Pro will receive a gift.
+Unfortunately only one question per month can be answered by our pros.
+They will answer the question which they feel will provide the most benefit and interest for Swingers, and that questioner chosen by the Pro will receive a gift.

 If your questions wasn’t selected one month, it may well be selected for another month.